 I transferred 2 jerry cans of Diesel fuel to the main tank.

 I still had problems with the Cosmote 3G network.
-Both the iPad and the iPhone had trouble connecting to the Internet but there was trouble making phone calls.
+Both the iPad and the iPhone had trouble connecting to the Internet but there was no problem making phone calls.
 I put up the tent but most of the morning was cloudy.
 I called my brother Byron in Kea and asked him to look up the weather forecast between Tinos and Kea from tonight through Monday morning.
 He did so and called me back.
 Some wind for tomorrow was predicted and sailing could be possible but there will be no wind on Monday.
 I was not sure what I was going to do.

 There was a 6 to 15 knot NNE breeze in the afternoon and thank goodness it was not hot.
 I read a lot.
 I finished the Bolitho book Cross of St George and started Maroudis’ Φως εξ Ανατολών (in Greek, Light from the East) the third volume of a Greek and a Turkish family saga from the late 19th to the middle 20th century.
 It covers both the Greek and the Turkish history of the period.
 It is a long book.